Spooni-Development/spooni_development_website/docs/doc_mappings/new-hanover/spooni_fort_brennand.md

 ---
 title: Fort Brennand
-description: SPOONI Fort Brennand MLO for RedM - Abandoned military fort with barracks and storage.
-Historic fortification for New Hanover exploration roleplay in Red Dead Redemption 2.
+description: Abandoned military fort with barracks and storage in New Hanover.
 ---

 # 🏠 Fort Brennand